caspergrl/GT-UX-UI-Dec2022-June2023/18-week/03-lesson.md

 Review

 ## SLIDE 7
-- "Is there a difference between web animations and CSS animations?"

-	_Web animation and CSS animations are two terms that describe the same thing.
-Animations on the web are powered by CSS3 animation techniques._
+Web animation and CSS animations are two terms that describe the same thing.
+Animations on the web are powered by CSS3 animation techniques.

-- "Why are CSS and web used interchangeably—are there subtle differences in meaning?"

-	_There is not a difference between the two terms.
-However, web animation is used to describe interactions and animations of websites when not speaking to developers._

-- "Why use CSS?"

-	_CSS transforms, transitions, and keyframe animations provide the only way to create animations on websites._
+CSS transforms, transitions, and keyframe animations offer a lightweight, easy way to create animations on websites.

-- "Aren't there other ways to animate content on a webpage besides CSS?"

-	_Animations can also be created using JavaScript, but even JavaScript animations simply leverage CSS3 transforms, transitions, and keyframe animations in the background._
+Animations can also be created using JavaScript, but even JavaScript animations simply leverage CSS3 transforms, transitions, and keyframe animations in the background.

 ## SLIDE 8